6th Infantry Regiment (United States): Inter-war period

 The 6th Infantry Regiment arrived at the port of New York on 13 July 1919 on the troopship USS America, and emergency period personnel were discharged from the service.
 The regiment was transferred on 28 July 1919 to Camp Gordon, Georgia, and subsequently to Camp Jackson, South Carolina. on 29 December 1920.
 It was relieved in August 1921 from the 5th Division and ordered on 2 September 1921 to transfer to Jefferson Barracks, Missouri.
 It conducted a 1,200-mile foot march from Camp Jackson, and arrived 3 November 1921 at Jefferson Barracks.
 The regiment was reviewed on 3 November 1921 by General John J. Pershing, the former commander of the American Expeditionary Force, and Marshal Ferdinand Foch of France upon its arrival in St. Louis, Missouri.
 It was assigned to the 6th Division on 24 March 1923.
 It participated in tornado relief duties at St. Louis from 3–7 October 1927.
-The 3rd Battalion was inactivated on 31 October 1929, and was subsequently reorganized as a "Regular Army Inactive" (RAI) unit with Organized Reserve personnel; assigned Reserve officers conducted summer training with the regiment at Jefferson Barracks.
+The 3rd Battalion was inactivated on 31 October 1929 and was subsequently reorganized as a "Regular Army Inactive" (RAI) unit with Organized Reserve personnel; Reserve officers assigned to the regiment conducted summer training at Jefferson Barracks.

 In April 1933, the regiment assumed command and control of the Jefferson Barracks Civilian Conservation Corps (CCC) District (later redesignated the Missouri CCC District).
 Elements participated in the “Century of Progress” exposition in Chicago, Illinois, from May–November 1933.
 When the 6th Division was converted to a "triangular" division in 1939, the regiment was temporarily assigned to the 7th Division's 14th Infantry Brigade on 16 October 1939.
 The 3rd Battalion, less Reserve personnel, was activated in early 1940 at Jefferson Barracks.
 The entire regiment was transferred on 2 March 1940 to Fort Knox, Kentucky, and was relieved on 1 June 1940 from the 14th Infantry Brigade.
 The regiment returned to Jefferson Barracks on 1 July 1940, was reorganized and redesignated the 6th Infantry Regiment (Armored) on 15 July 1940, and assigned to the 1st Armored Division.
-It transferred 7 August 1940 back to Fort Knox.
+It was transferred back to Fort Knox on 7 August 1940.
 In April, the regiment supplied a cadre for the 51st Infantry Regiment of the 4th Armored Division.
 In August, the regiment moved to Louisiana to conduct maneuvers, then returned to Fort Knox in November.

 World War II

 The 1st Armored Division was one of the first American units to sail across the Atlantic to do battle with the Axis.
-Leaving from Fort Dix, New Jersey on 11 April 1942, the Old Ironsides patch set foot on European soil in Northern Ireland on 16 May 1942.
+Leaving from Fort Dix, New Jersey on 11 April 1942, the Old Ironsides set foot on European soil in Northern Ireland on 16 May 1942.
 Here, they trained with a new intensity as they prepared to go into battle for the first time.